vighnesh153/vighnesh153-monorepo/README.md

 ### Development server ports

 ### TODO

-* Add nodemon to nodejs app
+- Add nodemon to nodejs app
-* Add new package creation to npm run new
+- Add new package creation to npm run new
-  * Creation of external package
+  - Creation of external package

+### Todos for a new project

+- tsconfig
+- eslint configuration
+- install typescript
+- package.json config
+  - Name
+  - Author
+  - license
+  - version
+  - scripts
+  - files
+  - private
+  - main

+### Todos for a new package

+- extends: Todos for a new project

+#### Todos for a new application

+- extends: Todos for a new project